Mael-J/mstarpy/README.md

-<h2 align="center">Mutual funds data extraction from MorningStar with Python</h2>
+<h2 align="center">Mutual funds and stocks data extraction from MorningStar with Python</h2>

-mstarpy is a Python package to get mutual funds data from MorningStar.
+mstarpy is a Python package to get mutual funds and stocks data from MorningStar.

 ##  Installation